The Indaba

 Who is organising the Global Indaba?

-The Global Indaba is organised by People that Deliver with support from the International Association of Public Health Logisticians, Mahidol University, Management Sciences for Health, Pharmaceutical Systems Africa and Upavon Management.
+The Global Indaba is organised by People that Deliver with support from the International Association of Public Health Logisticians, East African Community Regional Centre of Excellence for Vaccines, Immunization and Health Supply Chain Management (EAC RCE–VIHSCM), Mahidol University, Management Sciences for Health, Pharmaceutical Systems Africa and Upavon Management.

 What are the objectives of the PtD Global Indaba?